pklimai/pyez-network-testing/README.md

 All went OK.
 ```

-More details are explained in Chapter 6 of this book, which is free to download for J-net menbers:
+More details are explained in Chapter 6 of this book, which is free to download for J-net members:
 https://www.juniper.net/us/en/training/jnbooks/day-one/networking-technologies-series/cookbook-2017/